navruzovx7/Linux_TorrentGameOnlinePlay/README.md

 Double-click `OnlineFix_launcher` and click "Download"

 ![Launch the Installer](img/image-3.png)
+If did't Open rigth click the anywhere and click Open terminal here and paste this
+'''bash
+chmod +x onlinefix_launcher_installer && ./onlinefix_launcher_installer
+'''
 ### Step 4: Open Steam and Launch Online-Fix
 Open Steam first, then launch the Online-Fix program